Muhanad-husn/sociorag/docs/frontend_development_guide.md

 ---

-This guide provides the foundation for developing and maintaining the SocioGraph frontend.
+This guide provides the foundation for developing and maintaining the SocioRAG frontend.
 For specific implementation details, refer to the existing code examples in the project.